nightgrey/solid-experiments/packages/solid-pixi/README.md

 - Added `<Portal />` component
 - Streamlined API focused on core functionality -`Assets` => `useAssets` & `useAsset`
-- Events are currently not passed to Pixi.js instances (can be enabled by checking for `on` in renderer's spread)
+- Events are currently not passed to Pixi.js instances (can be rather easily added by handling them in the renderer's spread (see solid-js/web for inspiration))
 - Components in the `untouched` folder are not implemented
+- Added ability to use `setSize` (faster than setting width & height individually) via `size` prop, i.e. `size={{ width: 100, height: 100 }}`

 ## Current Limitations

-- Customized for specific use cases - not all original features are implemented
+- Customized for specific use cases - not all original features are implemented (events, components under `untouched/` folder)
-- Type system issues (components don't return valid JSX.Element)
 - JSX runtime integration needs work:
   - Components are not intrinsic elements (must be imported)
   - TypeScript complains about JSX.Element return types